How Cancer Genetic Testing Can Save Lives

 First cousins: 1 in 8

-To help foster family communication, the Breast and Ovarian Cancer Risk Evaluation Program at the University of Michigan Comprehensive Cancer Center sends each patient a personalized letter.
+To help foster family communication, the Breast and Ovarian Cancer Risk Evaluation Program at the University of Michigan Rogel Cancer Center sends each patient a personalized letter.
 This letter explains the test results and their implications, which makes it easier to share with family.

 Cancer risk counseling’s goals are to provide accurate information on the environmental and genetic factors related to a person’s risk for developing cancer, to discuss options for cancer prevention, and to promote adherence to medical recommendations.
 Extending this information to at-risk family members is paramount.